xyangchaen/learning-numpy/README.md

 for the element-wise product of matrixs:np.multiply(A,B) or A*B for matrixs multiply:np.matmul(A,B) or A@B
 # sliceing
-arr[:1,:] is the first line of arr. arr[:,:1] is the first column of arr. the two sides of : is the position of sliceing.
+sliceing can get a part of a matrix. arr[:1,:] is the first line of arr. arr[:,:1] is the first column of arr. the two sides of : is the position of sliceing.
 e.g.arr[2:3,:] is the third line of arr. and their default value are 0 and len(arr) respectively.
+# array properties
+arr.max() arr.argmax() can get the maximum value and its index of arr. arr.mean() can get the average value of arr. arr.std() arr.var()  can get the standard deviation and variance of arr.